Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/7-system-design-example-ssit-device.rst

    .. image:: media/vpk_io.png

-   .. note:: VPK180 preset values will set QSPI and SD as the default boot modes.
+   .. note:: VPK180 preset values sets QSPI and SD as the default boot modes.
 No changes are required.

-12. Click **Interrupts** and configure settings as shown in figure below:
+12. Click **Interrupts** and configure settings as shown in the figure below:

    .. image:: media/ch7_interrupts.png